-The primary author in the six-semester Philosophy sequence is Aristotle, whom St. Thomas Aquinas referred to as the Philosopher and Dante as "the master of those who know.by all admired and by all reverenced."
+The primary author in the six-semester Philosophy sequence is Aristotle, upon whose work St. Thomas Aquinas built his philosophy and theology.
 Among his admirers stands Blessed John Henry Newman, who wrote in The Idea of a University:

 Do not suppose, that in thus appealing to the ancients, I am throwing back the world two thousand years, and fettering Philosophy with the reasonings of paganism.
-While the world lasts, will Aristotle's doctrine on these matters last, for he is the oracle of nature and of truth.
+While the world lasts, will Aristotle's doctrine on these matters last. . . .
 While we are men, we cannot help, to a great extent, being Aristotelians, for the great Master does but analyze the thoughts, feelings, views, and opinions of human kind.
 He has told us the meaning of our own words and ideas, before we were born.
-In many subject-matters, to think correctly, is to think like Aristotle; and we are his disciples whether we will or no, though we may not know it.
+In many subject-matters, to think correctly, is to think like Aristotle.
 (Discourse 5)